 I consider this to be another festival every beer lover should attend at least once in their life.

 The ‘Christmas Beer Festival’ is usually held the 3rd weekend in December in the town of Essen which is about 20 miles north of Antwerp right on the Dutch border.

 I guess you might be wondering why anyone would want to go to a strong beer festival in the dead of winter in Belgium?
 Well, it’s so you can go to a beer festival in the dead of winter in Belgium.
 This is a real treat.
 The festival is organized and presented by O.B.E.R., the Objective Beer Tasters of Essen Region.

-This is a small cozy festival and only features just over 100 beers, but these beers are VERY SPECIAL!
+This is a small cozy festival and only features just over 180 beers, but these beers are VERY SPECIAL!
 These are the Belgium Christmas beers.
 Very special recipes designed for the holiday season and usually very strong.
 The perfect antifreeze!
-Also the promoters decided that the Christmas festival should be smoke-free; very unusual for Belgium.

 The Beer Passion Weekend is held usually on the third weekend in June and is held at the beautiful Groenplats Square in the shadow of Our Lady Cathedral in Antwerp.

 There are over 200 beers to sample during the festival which runs Friday from 5 PM until 11 PM and Saturday from 13:00 til midnight and Sunday from 11 AM until 8 PM.
 This is a great festival .